 The Chestnut Surgical and Endoscopy Suites are used for patients having minor surgery or medical procedures that require monitored sedation.
 Most patients come in for their procedure and are discharged a few hours later.
 Volunteers are needed to help escort patients at time of discharge as well as assist nursing staff with other duties within the suites.
 We have openings for teens (4-7pm) as well as adults, mornings, afternoons and early evening.
 Volunteers must be physically able to push patients in wheelchairs for an extended distance as well as tolerate being on their feet for long periods of time.

 Volunteers are needed in the Daly Gift Shop located in the Daly Building and also the Infants Gift Shop located near the entrance of the Wesson Women’s Building.
 Volunteers must be out going and able to correctly handle cash and credit sales transactions.
 Previous sales/customer service experience considered a plus.
 Teens must be at least 16 years old to volunteer here.
+Our Gift Shop is undergoing renovations.
+We will not be recruiting for new volunteers before the spring or summer of 2014.
+Watch this page for updates.

 We have a few areas that are in need of volunteers who have good office skills.
 Office settings may require volunteers who will do some data entry, make phone calls, help with filing and office organization.
 Some assignments are located at the main hospital and others are located within the greater Springfield area.